Our Past & Our Future

 In 2012, to bring the vision of mass collaboration into the global spotlight, THE GLOBAL SUMMIT™ set course to coincide with the greatest living example of a peaceful convergence: the Olympic Games.

-Having expanded its global mission in London 2012 and Rio 2016, The Global Summit continues it’s Olympic legacy in Tokyo 2020 — after an historic peace building effort in the Middle East in 2018.
+Having expanded its global mission in London 2012 and Rio 2016, post #Amman2018, The Global Summit continues it’s Olympic legacy in Tokyo 2020.

 A locally-led global collaboration system enabling the voices of all people to be heard in shaping our future.